fantuz/entropy-service/README.md

 ```
 sudo apt-get install wrk dieharder rng-tools
 ```
+### Preliminary and preparation steps
 - Ensure all go dependencies are satisfied.
 Follow on-screen instructions to proceed with a "go get" in case any collateral library is missing.
 ```
 $ go vet
 go: downloading golang.org/x/crypto v0.47.0
 ```
-- GO Format
+- go Format
 ```
 go fmt
 ```
-- GO Build
+- go Build
 ```
 go build
 ```
-- GO Run
+### Runtime
-This way, you will start both HTTP & HTTPS listeners on all available interfacesm respectively on ports 8080 and 8443.
+We are now ready to start both HTTP & HTTPS listeners on all available interfaces, respectively on ports 8080 and 8443 by default.
 SUDO command may be necessary to access the xRNG device on some platforms (e.g. when you compile with ChaosKey and create a symbolic link under /dev).
 ```
 max@iMac:~/entropy-service$ sudo go run entropy-service -reseed-ms 10000 -max-bytes 2097152 -buffer-reseed 512 -buffer-entropy 2 -buffer-qrng 2 -device /dev/chaoskey1